tamucc-comp-bio/classroom_repo_2024/lectures/lecture04.md

 #### What is `git`?

 `git` is a version control tool and `GitHub` is a website that uses `git`.  `git` is popular, free, open source, and `GitHub` is a paid service that is free for educational use.
-Fun fact, the [person who made linux os](https://en.wikipedia.org/wiki/Linus_Torvalds) created `git` to version control his work on linux.
+Fun fact, the [person who made linux os](https://en.wikipedia.org/wiki/Linus_Torvalds) created `git` to version control his and others work on linux.
+Thus, `git` is in the "DNA" of linux.

 ![alt text](Week04_files/gitlogo.jpg)
 ![alt text](Week04_files/githublogo.jpg)